klausbreyer/v01.io/content/_index.md

 Tech, product, business – that's where I thrive.

-More than code, it's about _weaving the tech fabric into the company's culture_.
+For me it is not about code, it's about weaving the tech fabric into the company's culture.

 For agencies, SME or fledgling startups.